Search by Deadline or Category

 Value of the scholarship may vary from year to year depending on availability of funds.

-Students desiring to be considered for a Florence Kidder Memorial Scholarship must have the following material completed and postmarked or uploaded online by 11:59pm February 3, 2019.
+Students desiring to be considered for a Florence Kidder Memorial Scholarship must have the following material completed and postmarked or uploaded online by 11:59pm on deadline.

 1. A completed application, answering all questions.